Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Riemannian Metric and Levi-Civita Connection

 \section{Riemannian Metric and Levi-Civita Connection}

-Now that we have established an analytic form of a tangent bundle for a given feature map, we move on to a closed form to calculate the geodesics of points on the codomain.
-This entails a Riemannian metric and a connection between points; for some background, see Petersen \cite{petersen2006riemannian} or Gallier and Quaintance \cite{gallier2020differential}.
-With interest in expanding this mathematical framework to Lie groups, the derivations and respective proofs will consider the Lie algebra generated from the tangent space.
+Now that we have established an analytic form of a tangent bundle, we move on to a closed form to calculate the geodesics of points in the range.
+This entails a Riemannian metric and the `shortest' path between points; for some background, see Petersen \cite{petersen2006riemannian} or Gallier and Quaintance \cite{gallier2020differential}.
+With interest in expanding this mathematical framework to a general Lie groups, the derivations and respective proofs will consider the Lie algebra generated from the vector tangent space.